 This is the halfway mark of a rather large project I’m working on with my cross-stitch.
-And if you’re not too sure what cross-stitch is, if you’ve heard of paint-by-numbers, then this is the same sort of thing, but you stitch by symbol.
-Each little square, grid, corresponds to the thread pattern on the thread of the fabric, and there’s different symbols that make up different colours, and there are all different shapes, so you know which colour goes where.
+And if you’re not too sure what cross-stitch is, if you’ve heard of paint-by-numbers, then this is the same, but stitch by symbol.
+Each little grid square corresponds to one cross stitch (literally two stitches that make an ‘x’).
+Different symbols denote the different colours, so you know which colour goes where.

-As you can see on the pattern, I’ve coloured in, pencilled in, where I’ve been, which corresponds on the pattern, so I know where I am, where I’ve been what’s left to stitch.
+As you can see on the pattern, I’ve pencilled in where I’ve been (stitched), so I know where I am, where I’ve been and what’s left to stitch.